Maegan Dougherty, LPC

 Kyla Duhart LCSW, Cedar Ridge Counseling

-Maegan is a Licensed Professional Counselor who specializes in working with individuals ages 14 and up.
-She enjoys individual, couple, family, and group therapy settings.
+Maegan is a Licensed Professional Counselor who specializes in treating individuals ages 14 and up.
+She is licensed in both MD and PA.
+She works within individual, couple, family, and group therapy settings.
 She received her Masters Degree in Clinical Community Mental Health Counseling from Duquesne University.
-Her Bachelor of Science Degree in Clinical Psychology is from Robert Morris University.
+Her Bachelor of Science Degree is in Clinical Psychology from Robert Morris University.

 Matthew Slade, LCSW-C